A Unified Stochastic SIR Model Driven By L\'{e}vy Noise With Time-Dependency: Model for population numbers

-By \ref{assm1} and \ref{assm2}, similar to \cite[Lemma 2.1]{Sun}, we can show that there exists a unique local strong solution to equation (\ref{eqn2j}) on $[0,\tau)$, where $\tau$ is the explosion time.
-We will show below that $\tau = \infty$ a.s..
+By \ref{assm21} and \ref{assm22}, similar to \cite[Lemma 2.1]{Sun}, we can show that there exists a unique local strong solution to equation (\ref{p1_eq5}) on $[0,\tau)$, where $\tau$ is the explosion time.
+We will show below that $\tau = \infty$ almost surely (a.s.).
 Define

 and

 We have that $\tau_{\infty} \le \tau$ so it suffices to show $\tau_{\infty} = \infty$ a.s..
 Hence assume the contrary that there exist $\varepsilon>0$ and $T>0$ such that

 which implies that